eventodb-hq/eventodb/@meta/@pm/issues/issue003-pebble-kv/PEBBLE_INTEGRATION_PROOF.md

 ## Summary

-Successfully implemented and tested **Phase 3** (Read Operations) of the Pebble KV backend for MessageDB, and created comprehensive profiling scripts to measure performance.
+Successfully implemented and tested **Phase 3** (Read Operations) of the Pebble KV backend for EventoDB, and created comprehensive profiling scripts to measure performance.

 ---